 Summer Sausage Jalapeño Poppers ( Yield’s 20 Poppers)

 10 jalapeño peppers- cut into halves and seeded

 1 – 8 ounce package of cream cheese

 6 ounces of Klement Sausage Company Garlic Summer Sausage- cut into slices

 Method: Cut each jalapeño pepper in half and scoop out the seeds.
 Cut 1/4 slices of cream cheese from the block and place one slice into each jalapeño pepper.
 Cut your desired cut of summer sausage and place it on top of the cream cheese.
 Secure each popper with a toothpick.
 Preheat your grill to 400 degrees f, turn 1/2 of your burners down to low, and place a grill pan- lined with foil or parchment paper on the side of your grill that is low.
 Cook for 20 minutes, rotating the poppers 1/2 way through.
 Remove from heat and let cool a few minutes before serving.

-These were just wonderful, I really enjoyed the switch up of the summer sausage, the flavors were spot-on!
-I might have to incorporate these summer sausage poppers into a family tradition, especially when we take our yearly trip to Wisconsin during the 4th of July.
+These were just wonderful.
+I really enjoyed the switch-up of the summer sausage.
+The flavors were spot-on!
+I might have to incorporate these summer sausage poppers into a family tradition, especially when we take our yearly trip to Wisconsin on the 4th of July.